zpiroux/geist/README.md

 For full spec structure with all optional and additional fields, see [spec.go](entity/spec.go).

-The Stream Spec struct (as used internally) is available externally with `entity.Spec` into which a json bytes spec can be unmarshalled if needed, preferably using `entity.NewSpec(specBytes)`, which ensures schema validation and adjusting defaults to proper values.
+During spec registration the JSON spec is converted to an `entity.Spec` struct for internal usage.
+If needed, this can also be done externally by using `entity.NewSpec(specBytes)`, which ensures schema validation and proper default values.

 ### Operational Config